-School staff can confiscate, retain or dispose of a pupil's property as a disciplinary penalty.
+School staff can confiscate, retain or dispose of a pupil's property as a disciplinary penalty in line with the Behaviour Management Policy.
 The law protects staff from liability in any proceedings brought against them for any loss or damage to items they have confiscated, provided they acted lawfully.
 Staff will always consider whether confiscation is proportionate and consider any relevant special circumstances.
 The school will keep a record of all searches carried out, including the results of any search, and the actions taken following that search.